SamMed05/c-cpp-notes/docs/cpp/Functions/passage-of-values.md

 #### Performances

-Pass-by-reference is more efficient than pass-by-value, because it does not copy the arguments.
+Pass-by-reference is more efficient than pass-by-value because it does not copy the arguments.
 The formal parameter is an alias for the argument.
 When the called function reads or writes the formal parameter, it is actually reading or writing the argument itself[^2], not a copy of it.

 ### Structured data types

-We said that when we pass argument by value, the function parameter receives a copy of the argument.
+We said that when we pass an argument by value, the function parameter receives a copy of that argument.
 For fundamental types, making a copy of the argument into the function parameter is cheap, so this is fine to do.
 However, copying is typically costly and relatively slow for structured (*non-primitive*) data types (like arrays, `string` objects, structs and others), so it's generally discouraged to do for efficiency reasons.
 We can avoid making an expensive copy by passing **by reference** instead, even if you aren't going to change the parameter(s).

 :::note

 Non-primitive types can still be passed by value in C and C++: if you try to do this, the compiler will use a special function called the copy constructor (or in some cases in C++11, the move constructor) to initialize the parameter as a copy of the argument[^3].

 :::